The US Charade of ‘Palestine’ in Jerusalem

 Related coverage

-What I did not find there were references to Hady Amar, someone in whose whereabouts even Said Arikat, the Al-Quds correspondent in Washington, is quite interested.
-The official website however did have this on Amar, that he “is visiting to meet with a wide range of Israeli and Palestinian civil society and private sector representatives.”
+What I did not find there were references to Hady Amar, someone who even Said Arikat, the Al-Quds correspondent in Washington, is quite interested in his whereabouts.
+The official website, however, did have this on Amar, that he “is visiting to meet with a wide range of Israeli and Palestinian civil society and private sector representatives.”

 That “range” did not include Jews living in the communities throughout Judea and Samaria.
 No representatives for almost half a million Jews.